-In 2011, our non-management directors held regularly scheduled, formal executive meetings, separate from management.
+In 2012, our non-management directors held regularly scheduled, formal executive meetings, separate from management.
 Additional executive sessions of the Board are held as necessary or appropriate or upon the request of the Lead Director, the Nominating & Corporate Governance Committee or any two other non-management directors.
-In addition, our non-management directors who qualify as independent within the meaning of our director independence guidelines meet in executive session at least once annually, and, in fact, met in 2011 in connection with each regularly scheduled Board of Directors meeting.
-Executive sessions are led by the Lead Director, who is required by our Corporate Governance Guidelines to be an independent director.
+In addition, our non-management directors who qualify as independent within the meaning of our director independence guidelines meet in executive session at least once annually, and, in fact, met in 2012 in connection with each regularly scheduled Board of Directors meeting.